 Kameez – a loose tunic, usually with long sleeves and a collar; can be simple in style and fabric, or highly decorated; always worn with additional garments; wide variety of styles for men and women.

-Shalwar – loose, pajama-like trousers cut wide at the top and narrow at the ankle; can be baggy or form-fitting; worm with a kameez; traditionally a man’s garment but today can be worn by women.
+Shalwar – loose, pajama-like trousers cut wide at the top and narrow at the ankle; can be baggy or form-fitting; worn with a kameez; traditionally a man’s garment but today can be worn by women.

 Churidar pyjama – a garment similar to a salwar but tightly fitted so that the contours of the leg are revealed; the fabric is longer than the wearer’s legs, worn to fall into gathered folds over the legs.